Volunteer

 General volunteers

 We welcome volunteers with diverse skill sets and interests to help us with medical office tasks, Tuesday clinic front desk roles, website and patient education and outreach materials development.
+Currently, we need assistance collecting signatures on petitions for ODC funding to appear on Addison County town ballots.
 Spanish language skills are welcome but not required.
 Consider applying and volunteering with a friend!
-Please complete the general volunteer application elements below, and send them to [email protected]
+Please complete both general volunteer application elements below, and send them to [email protected]

 Would you like to create an ODC fundraising campaign on Facebook for your birthday, anniversary, graduation or another special celebration, or maybe to organize a fundraising event in your community?

-Or maybe you would help us collect signatures for Addison County towns’ petitions, or to march with us in the Memorial Day Parade?
+Or maybe you would help us collect signatures for Addison County town petitions, or to march with us in the Memorial Day Parade?

-We look forward to talking to you!
+We look forward to speaking with you!
 Write us at [email protected].

 If you have another skill set and think it would be beneficial to share with the community, please write us at [email protected] or give us a call at 802-388-0137.